iPhone 5s vs Nexus 5 full review

 Google and LG have opted for the Qualcomm Snapdragon 800 chip, a 2.3 GHz quad-core processor, for the Nexus 5.
 This is paired with 2GB RAM.
 These specs take the Nexus 5 to a Geekbench 3 score of 2800, GLBenchmark 2.7 of 24fps, and a SunSpider time of 801ms.

-That would appear to show that the Nexus 5 is much the faster phone, but synthetic benchmarks are not to be used in such a specific manner.
+Overall, the iPhone 5s managed to beat the Nexus 5 on all three benchmark tests, but synthetic benchmarks are not to be used in such a specific manner.
 Each of these phones is noticably fast and more than capable of running the tasks asked of it.
 If you're trying to choose between these two then you're best off doing it based on things other than the chip, as they're both snappy, fast and smooth running devices despite their processor differences.

 Storage is important if you're going to keep lots of music, apps, games and videos on your smartphone.
 Neither the iPhone 5S nor the Nexus 5 has a microSD card slot for a memory card so it's paramount you pick the right amount of storage.